appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/authenticate-with-netrc.md

 ### Prerequisites

-There is no mandatory step before the **Authenticate with Netrc** step.
+There are no prerequisites required before using the **Authenticate with Netrc** step.

 :::danger